skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 I worked because responsibility gives a person gravity.

-I went to church because I needed something larger than my anger.
+I went to church because I found God after I cried out to him, he was the only one really there ever.
+I loved God and made a great relationship with him although during the difficult times I stoped talking to God out of anger.

+he never left though I know

-I built because creating something felt better than letting pain turn me into somebody who only destroyed.
+I built because creating something felt better than letting pain turn me into somebody who destroyed.

 I became obsessed with technology because a blank screen could still become something that had never existed five minutes earlier.